ramellose/mako_docs/content/demo/vignette/biom.md

 toc: true
 ---

-Navigate to the location where you downloaded the BIOM file.
+From a terminal, navigate to the location where you downloaded the BIOM file.
 By storing the config file, we can save ourselves the hassle of typing access information each time.
 For <code>-fp</code>, fill in the file path where the downloaded BIOM file is stored.

 <code>mako neo4biom -fp local_filepath -cf -u neo4j -p test
 -a bolt://localhost:7688 -biom demo.biom </code>